 Each race day is traditionally started in truly regal fashion, as Her Royal Highness, and other members of the Royal Family, arrive along the track in horse-drawn landaus.
 This Royal Procession has signalled the start of the royal meeting since 1825, when King George IV led four other coaches with members of the Royal Family up the straight mile part of the course.

 But it’s not just about Ascot.
-With racecourses across the country offering in person and Racing At Home events for 2021, if you're a fan of the sport you can look forward to an action-packed calendar to enjoy from near or far.
-For full information on upcoming events, visit The Jockey Club.
+With racecourses across the country offering in person and Racing At Home events for 2021, fans of the sport can look forward to an action-packed calendar to enjoy from near or far.
+For full information on upcoming events, racing enthusiasts should visit The Jockey Club.

 Restrictions on travel to and around Britain are in place due to Covid-19.
 Visitors are encouraged to always check individual websites for the latest information, as details are subject to change.

 For more information contact:

 Visit Britain Media Teampressandpr@visitbritain.org